4 Reasons Why Moms Need to Breastfeed Their Babies

 - It’s convenient, and it may help you get back to your pre-pregnancy shape faster!
 There is no denying that breastfeeding allows you to feed your baby without the need to go out to the store and purchase formula.
 Plus, there is no mixing or boiling required!
 And, if convenience isn’t enough, you’ll be happy to know that breastfeeding, on average, burns about 500 calories a day.
 While that is certainly a decent amount of calories, you shouldn’t rely on breastfeeding as your only form of daily “exercise.”

-Breastfeeding your baby is natural, and the health benefits it offers you and your little one are irreplaceable.
-If you’d like to learn more about breastfeeding, we encourage you to follow us on Facebook, or revisit our blog every month.
+When you breastfeed babies, it’s natural, and the health benefits it offers you and your little one are irreplaceable.
+If you’d like to learn more about breastfeeding, we encourage you to follow us on Facebook.
+Or, you can revisit our blog every month.
 If you would like to learn more about how you can utilize your insurance coverage for breast pumps, please reach out to us by phone or email.
+Our company works with all sorts of insurance providers.
+That includes everything from Ambetter and Highmark to SummaCare, McLaren, and Choice Care.